 The two new battalions are 1st Bearn and 1st Vermandois.

 1st Bearn.
 I'm not really keen on this marching pose for these figures.
 It's okay but looks a bit off to my eye.
-I've ordered more from Pendraken but this time I've opted for the march attack pose (below) and a mix of figures to make up some nice looking firing lines.
+I've ordered more from Pendraken but this time I've opted for the march attack pose (below) and a mix of figures to make up some nice looking firing lines.1st Vermandois: The same march attack pose I used on a previous battalion (1st Bourbon) but this time I didn't snip off their bayonets and they look much better for it.

 So that completes my first brigade.
 I still have figures from my initial order (French army pack) that I can get stuck into before the next lot arrive.
 I prepped a couple of cannon last night and they look like they won't take too much effort so I should have them finished quick smart.
 After that: some horse!